Cats will welcome you! A relaxing island trip to Mushima Island , the southernmost Kasaoka Islands in Okayama

 As I was walking down a peaceful road that reminded me of a Ghibli anime, I suddenly felt a presence behind me...
 It was a cat following me.

-From the lighthouse, you can see a magnificent view of Ehime Prefecture and the Shikoku Mountains in the distance.
+From the lighthouse, you can enjoy a magnificent view of Ehime Prefecture and the Shikoku Mountains in the distance.
 The island cat that guided us here is also taking a rest on a bench.

 The best time to see the daffodils is mid-January to mid-February